xgfd/algorithparql/content.md

       { ?obj ?p ?node }
     }

-or in a more compact form using query path:
+or in a more compact form using property path:

     SELECT ( COUNT ( DISTINCT ?node ) AS ?nNum )
     WHERE { ?node ?p | ^?p ?obj }